Show All Answers

 The office accepts exact cash or a check made payable to the City of Westfield.
-Credit cards and debit cards are not accepted.
+Credit cards and debit cards are not payment options in the office.

 You will need to remove the smoke detectors from their bases to see the information on the back of the detectors.
 There should be a sticker or a stamp with the manufacturing date.
 For example, the date may be listed as "2013 Nov.
 05".
 If you are unable to find a date located on the back of the detector, then the detector is very old.
 As smoke detectors age, the detector also turns yellow.
 Smoke detectors need to be replaced if the date is over 10 years old.

 Anything regarding a flag on any school property will need to be reported to the School Department at 413-572-6403.